-Choose the 0.75 dimension text and select the Edit Text tool on the Text Editing toolbar.
-Select the .750 radius dimension, and the Text Formatting toolbar will appear, along with a text box around the .750.
-With your mouse, place the text insertion bar after the dimension and hit and Enter to go to the second line.
-Type the text 6 HOLES and click away on the screen.
+Choose the 0.75 dimension text and select the Edit Text tool on the Text Editing toolbar the Multiline Text Editor window will appear.
+With your mouse, place the text insertion bar behind the associative dimension symbol $\Leftrightarrow$ , and Enter to go to the second line.
+Type the text 6 HOLES and press the OK button.
 The small note will be seen below the 0.75 text.
 (See Figure 6.24)